hrustad1017/authServer/README.md

 AUTHSERVER INSTALLATION INSTRUCTIONS

 To use authServer click the green button on the right side of the page that says clone or download.
 Choose download zip then place the zipped folder in a directory of your choosing.
 Next, extract all files into a folder (I recommend naming the folder "server").
-Open a command prompt or terminal and change working directory to the "server" folder with a command like: cd C:\Users\call4\server then use the command: npm install
+Open a command prompt or terminal and change working directory to the "server" folder with a command like:

+    cd C:\Users\call4\server

+then use the command:

+    npm install

-Now all of the nodejs dependencies should be installed and you are ready to run the app with command: node app.js
+Now all of the nodejs dependencies should be installed and you are ready to run the app with command:

+    node app.js

 COUCHDB INSTALLATION INSTRUCTIONS

 Windows: go to https://couchdb.apache.org/ click on a download of your choice (though you should use the latest stable release) and follow the installer prompts

-Linux: follow the instructions here: https://linuxize.com/post/how-to-install-couchdb-on-ubuntu-18-04/ and make sure to add your login credentials to the couchDB connection string
+Linux(Debian): follow the instructions here: https://linuxize.com/post/how-to-install-couchdb-on-ubuntu-18-04/ and make sure to add your login credentials to the couchDB connection string

 for more information on couchDB: https://couchdb.apache.org/